Flebogamma DIF 50mg/ml

 Posology

 The dose may need to be individualised for each patient dependent on the clinical response.
 Dose based on body weight may require adjustment in underweight or overweight patients.
-The following dose regimens are given as a guideline.

 Replacement therapy in primary immunodeficiency syndromes

 The dose required to achieve a trough level of IgG of 6 g/l is of the order of 0.2 - 0.8 g/kg/month.
-The dose interval when steady state has been reached varies from 3 - 4 weeks.
+The dosage interval when steady state has been reached varies from 3 - 4 weeks.

 IgG trough levels should be measured and assessed in conjunction with the incidence of infection.
 To reduce the rate of bacterial infections, it may be necessary to increase the dosage and aim for higher trough levels.

-The recommended dose is 0.2 - 0.4 g/kg every three to four weeks.
+The recommended dose is 0.2 - 0.4 g/kg every 3 - 4 weeks.

 IgG trough levels should be measured and assessed in conjunction with the incidence of infection.
 Dose should be adjusted as necessary to achieve optimal protection against infections, an increase may be necessary in patients with persisting infection; a dose decrease can be considered when the patient remains infection free.